MicrosoftDocs/cpp-docs/docs/windows/selecting-an-area-of-an-image-image-editor-for-icons.md

 1. Hold down the **Shift** key and drag a sizing handle until the image is the right size.

-### To shrink or stretch part of an image
+#### To shrink or stretch part of an image

 1. Select the part of the image you want to resize.
 For more information, see [Selecting an Area of the Image](../windows/selecting-an-area-of-an-image-image-editor-for-icons.md).

 1. Drag one of the sizing handles until the selection is the right size.

-## Edit an Image Outside of a Project
+### To edit an image outside of a project

-You can open and edit images in the development environment just as you would in any graphics application.
-The images you work with need not be part of a Visual Studio project for stand-alone editing.
+You can open and edit images in the development environment just as you would in any graphics application, for example opening a bitmap for stand-alone editing.
+The images you work with need not be part of a Visual Studio project.

-### To open a bitmap for stand-alone editing

 1. Go to menu **File** > **Open**.